Install Cisco Catalyst 8000V in OpenStack Environment

 • Minimum supported profile: 1 vCPU with 4-GB memory and 8-GB or 16-GB virtual disk

-Console URLs generated by OpenStack heat-deployments are subject to a token time-to-live (TTL) with a default setting of 10 minutes.
-Any NoVNC URLs that you use expires after this default time, especially under certain conditions, for example, with a lower profile instance bootup or while using different setups.
+• Console URLs generated by OpenStack heat-deployments are subject to a token time-to-live (TTL) with a default setting of 10 minutes.
+Any NoVNC URLs that you use expire after this default time.
+This expiration can occur more quickly under certain conditions, such as when booting up low-profile instances or when using different setups.

-To overcome this limitation, use the built-in Instance VNC console in the portal, or the virsh console command in the compute node to access the console of the instance.
+To overcome this limitation, use the built-in Instance VNC console in the portal.
+Or, use the virsh console command on the compute node to access the console.

-You can install Cisco Catalyst 8000V in one of the following ways:
+You can install Cisco Catalyst 8000V by using:

 Procedure